Are my sessions confidential?

 Counseling is a confidential process.
 We adhere to strict professional standards of ethics and confidentiality.
 We are required by practice guidelines and standards of care to keep records of your counseling sessions.
 However, information can only be released with your permission and written consent unless mandated by law.
-You should be aware however, that there are a few exceptions regarding confidentiality.
-For example, therapists are required to take appropriate action when a client is judged to be in imminent danger of harming oneself or threatens grave bodily harm to another person and this action supersedes confidentiality.
-We must also report all incident(s) of child or elder abuse, whether it has already occurred or is likely to occur.
+You should be aware; however, that there are a few exceptions regarding confidentiality.
+For example, therapists are required to take appropriate action when a client is judged to be in imminent danger of harming oneself or threatens grave bodily harm to another person, and this action supersedes confidentiality.
+We must also report all incidents of child or elder abuse, whether it has already occurred or is likely to occur.
 Finally, under certain circumstances, confidentiality may be superseded by a court order.
-If you have any questions regarding confidentiality, you should bring them to the attention of the Therapist so you can discuss this matter further.
+If you have any questions regarding confidentiality, bring them to the attention of your therapist.